Coefficient-level output-feedback stabilization of linear port-Hamiltonian descriptor systems

+``(b) $\Longrightarrow$ (a)'' Assume that conditions (i)-(iii) hold.
+We prove sufficiency by constructing $F$ from the coefficient data and then applying Theorem \ref{eq202507222239} to choose $K>0$.

+For the proof, fix an arbitrary pH representation; condition (ii) ensures that its $Q$ is nonsingular.

-``$\Longleftarrow$'' From Theorem \ref{eq202507222239}, we only need to show that there exists $F$ such that \eqref{eq202511172122}, \eqref{eq20250911152001}, $\rank(E+BFC)=r$ and $Q^*(E+BFC)\geq 0$ hold for any integer $r$ satisfying condition (iii).
-For the feedback matrix $K$, we can choose any positive definite matrix.
+By Theorem \ref{eq202507222239}, it remains to show that there exists $F$ such that \eqref{eq202511172122}, \eqref{eq20250911152001}, $\rank(E+BFC)=r$, and $Q^T(E+BFC)\geq 0$ hold for any integer $r$ satisfying condition (iii).
+For the feedback gain $K$, we may choose any positive definite matrix.

-Given that \eqref{eq202511172122} holds for any matrix $F$ satisfying the rank and positive semidefinite constraints, the proof reduces to constructing an $F$ that satisfies \eqref{eq20250911152001} under these same constraints.
-Furthermore, when condition (ii) holds, Theorem \ref{eq202507222239} guarantees the nonsingularity of $Q$.
-Consequently, from the proof of necessity, \eqref{eq20250911152001} is equivalent to \eqref{202511172232}.
-Therefore, we just construct a matrix $ $ that satisfies the requirements.
+Since \eqref{eq202511172122} holds for any matrix $F$ satisfying the rank and positive-semidefiniteness constraints, the problem reduces to constructing an $F$ that also satisfies \eqref{eq20250911152001}.
+Furthermore, when condition (ii) holds, Theorem \ref{eq202507222239} guarantees that $Q$ is nonsingular.
+Consequently, by the proof of necessity, \eqref{eq20250911152001} is equivalent to \eqref{202511172232}.
+Therefore, it remains to construct a matrix